About urinary tract infections (UTIs)

 - have poor weight gain

 UTIs in older children are different from UTIs in babies and toddlers.
-If your older child has a urinary tract infection, it might sting when she wees, or she might feel she needs to wee a lot.
+If your older child has a urinary tract infection, it might sting when they urinate, or they might feel they need to urinate a lot.

-Does your child need to see a doctor about a urinary tract infection (UTI)?
+Does your baby need to see a doctor about a urinary tract infection (UTI)?

 Yes.
-You should take your child to the GP or go to a hospital emergency department straight away if your child has a high, unexplained fever or is generally unwell.
+You should take your baby to the GP or go to a hospital emergency department straight away if they have a high, unexplained fever or are generally unwell.

 Tests for urinary tract infections (UTIs)

-Some children, particularly boys less than three months of age and children very unwell with their UTI, need an ultrasound to make sure there are no problems in their urinary tracts.
-If a problem is identified, your child might be referred to a paediatrician, urologist or renal physician – that is, a doctor who specialises in kidney problems.
+Some children, particularly boys less than 3 months old and children who are very unwell with a UTI, need an ultrasound to make sure there are no problems in their urinary tracts.
+If a problem is identified, your child might be referred to a paediatrician, urologist or renal physician.

 Treatment for urinary tract infections (UTIs)

-Babies under three months usually need to have antibiotics directly into a vein through a drip to treat a urinary tract infection (UTI).
+Babies under 3 months usually need to have antibiotics directly into a vein through a drip to treat a urinary tract infection (UTI).
 This means they need to be treated in hospital.

-Babies older than three months can sometimes be treated at home with antibiotics by mouth.
+Babies older than 3 months can usually be treated at home with oral antibiotics.

 Your doctor will check your child’s urine again after treatment to make sure the infection has cleared up.